Velyn-N/Minecraft-Server-Activity-Monitor/README.md

       - "./data:/app"
 ```

-Ensure the Files in `/app` is writable by the container
+Ensure the Files in `/app` are writable by the container

 #### *!!!
 Always remember to set the Timezone !!!*